 A property management company (Ebenezer Management) runs the day-to-day operations but the members elect a Board of Directors and committees that shape how the cooperative is run.
 It is not required of the members to participate, however, every member has a voice and individuals taking an active role make our community strong and diverse.

 Occupancy charges are equal only to the actual cost of owning and operating the property.
 In a rental, rent generally goes up faster than actual costs because most landlords are in business to make a profit.

-Initial members were able to customize their dwelling units, including a choice of floor coverings, cabinet colors and various structural changes, so each unit is unique.
-Opportunities remain to refurbish the flooring and paint colors in some units prior to move in at no additional cost when choosing from our standard options.
+In 2000, when Gramercy Park Duluth opened its doors to members, they were able to customize their dwelling units, including the choice of floor coverings, cabinet colors, and various structural changes, making their unit reflective of their personal lifestyle.
+Opportunities are in place to refurbish the flooring and paint colors in some units prior to move-in at no additional cost when choosing from our standard options.

 Homeowner Tax Advantages

 Mortgage interest and real estate taxes are tax-deductible in a housing cooperative.

 Expenses in a cooperative are spread across the entire membership proportionately, making the cost of living generally lower than a comparable single-family home.